 Mobile Base Design and Functionality

 The mobile base is slightly bigger, similar to the mobile base of the Bay Alarm Medical GPS system.
 It comes with a belt pouch for ease of use, but it still feels a bit large to wear.
 However, we read some reviews saying that users opted for carrying the base in a purse and faced no discomfort.
 Still, considering the fact that not everybody wears purses, we’d like to point out that the clunky design could use some minor improvements.

 This system includes a wristband-mounted, watch-like button in the standard package.
 To function, the system requires both the mobile station and the pendant or wristband to be worn.
 As the LifeFone manual claims, both the pendant and the wristband have a long battery life of 18 months.

-As with other systems, this one is also water-resistant so it can be worn in the bath or shower.
-This system offers the latest in 4G connectivity and works anywhere in the US using the included cellular service, not the subscriber’s.
+As with other systems, this one is also water-resistant, so it can be worn in the bath or shower.
+This system offers the latest in 4G connectivity and works anywhere in the US using the included cellular service, not that of a subscriber.
 Broad nationwide coverage is available using either Verizon or AT&T networks.